This is my review of Club Millesime, the new Priority Pass at Heathrow Terminal 5 inside the Sofitel hotel.

 As the club lounge for the hotel, I imagine that a decent breakfast is available here in the morning.

 There are two computers and a printer for guest use, and a large selection of newspapers and magazines, although the latter are in a holder at floor level and easily missed.
-Don’t try to read HFP on the computers as they only have a handful of fonts loaded and the text either doesn’t display or looks unformatted!

 My only complaint is that I wasn’t offered a code for the wi-fi.
 This wasn’t an issue as there was a good 4G phone signal but you wouldn’t want to use this if you were based outside the UK and didn’t have inclusive data roaming.